whalelephant/CertX/muggleAuth/readme.md

 ## MuggleAuth (Issuer Zone)

 This represents the authorities for muggles (non-magical humans).
-For example, it might be a blockchain that stores and provide verifiable credential for registered citizens, such as driver license, health record, and in this case, a vaccination record.
+For example, it might be a blockchain that stores and provides verifiable credentials for registered citizens, such as driver license, health record, and in this case, a vaccination record.

 With potentially sensitive data, this blockchain is considered private.

 ### Vac Module

-The `Vac Module` provides states that stores (1) the credentials and (2) the proof for requested claims from muggles.
+The `Vac Module` provides state that stores (1) the credential and (2) the proof for claims requested by muggles.

-The first state is updated by direct messages to the module and is the lookup to facilitate the provision of proof.
+The first state is updated by direct messages to the module and is the lookup to facilitate the provisioning of the proof.

 The second state is a record that allows for the Issuer to: